대수적 위상수학

 Definition 1 A category with models is a pair \((\mathcal{A},\mathcal{M})\) consisting of a category \(\mathcal{A}\) and a collection \(\mathcal{M}\) of objects of \(\mathcal{A}\).
 The objects belonging to \(\mathcal{M}\) are called models.

-Definition 2 Let \((\mathcal{A},\mathcal{M})\) be a category with models, and let \(F_\bullet:\mathcal{A}\rightarrow \Ch_{\geq0}(\lMod{A})\) be a covariant functor.
+Definition 2 Let a category with models \((\mathcal{A},\mathcal{M})\) and a covariant functor \(F_\bullet:\mathcal{A}\rightarrow \Ch_{\geq0}(\lMod{A})\) be given.

-1. The functor \(F_\bullet\) is acyclic on \(\mathcal{M}\) if for every \(M\in\mathcal{M}\), we have \(H_i(F(M))=0\) for all \(i>0\).
+1. The functor \(F_\bullet\) is said to be acyclic on \(\mathcal{M}\) if for each \(M\in\mathcal{M}\), we have \(H_i(F(M))=0\) for all \(i>0\).

-2. The functor \(F_\bullet\) is free on \(\mathcal{M}\) if for each \(n\), the natural isomorphism
+2. The functor \(F_\bullet\) is said to be free on \(\mathcal{M}\) if for each \(n\), the following natural isomorphism

 \[F_n(-)\cong \bigoplus_{M\in \mathcal{M}}\mathbb{Z}\Hom_\mathcal{A}(M,-)\]